-On March 23, 2020, the Fund temporarily suspended unitholder distributions until further notice as a result of the impact of the pandemic on SIR's operations.
+On March 23, 2020, the Fund temporarily suspended unitholder distributions as a result of the impact of the pandemic on SIR's operations.
 SIR advised the Fund that as a result of government mandated closures, SIR would have to temporarily suspend royalty payments to the Partnership and interest payments on the SIR Loan to the Fund.
 The Partnership and the Fund consented to allow SIR to defer the royalty payments and interest on the SIR Loan that were due after March 31, 2020.
 The original deferral agreement has been extended five times with the most recent extension continuing until July 6, 2022.
-Under the eighth amending agreement to SIR's Credit Agreement, on July 7, 2021, SIR's Lender has approved a framework for the resumption of distributions and current royalty payments along with a framework to enable SIR to catch up on deferred royalty payments and interest on the SIR Loan by July 6, 2022 (refer to "Amendments to SIR's Credit Agreement, payment of royalties and interest on the SIR Loan" on page 5).
-During Q1 2022, SIR has continued to pay current royalty payments to the Partnership and current payments to the SIR Loan.
+Under the Eighth Amending Agreement to SIR's Credit Agreement, on July 7, 2021, SIR's Lender approved a framework for the resumption of current distributions and royalty payments along with a framework to enable SIR to catch up on deferred royalty and deferred interest payments on the SIR Loan by July 6, 2022 (refer to "Amendments to SIR's Credit Agreement, payment of royalties and interest on the SIR Loan" on page 4).
+Effective September 15, 2021, SIR began its repayment of deferred royalties and deferred interest on the SIR Loan over 10 monthly installments of \$0.5 million and \$0.4 million, respectively.
+The final scheduled deferral payments were made by SIR on June 15, 2022, enabling SIR to extinguish all liabilities related to these payments.
+During Q2 2022, SIR continued to pay current royalty payments to the Partnership and current payments to the Fund for interest on the SIR Loan.

 Effective July 15, 2021, the Trustees of the Fund approved the resumption of monthly unitholder distributions effective July 30, 2021.
 The initial monthly distribution was \$0.07 per Fund unit and was paid in the months of July and August.
 On September 9, 2021, the Fund announced a \$0.02 increase in the monthly cash distribution, resulting in an increase in the Fund's monthly cash distributions from \$0.07 per Fund unit to \$0.09 per Fund unit, effective for cash distributions paid from September to December 2021.
+A special distribution of \$0.10 was also declared and paid during the month of December 2021.

-In 2022, distributions of \$0.09 per Fund unit were declared and paid in the months of January to March 2022.
-Subsequent to March 31, 2022, a distribution of \$0.09 per unit was declared and paid in the month of April 2022.
+In 2022, distributions of \$0.09 per Fund unit were declared and paid in the months of January to June 2022.
+Subsequent to June 30, 2022, a distribution of \$0.09 per unit and a special distribution of \$0.135 was declared and paid in the month of July 2022.

 The payout ratio(1) of cash distributed to distributable cash(1) is intended to average 100% per annum over the long term.
-Prior to the suspension of unitholder distributions on March 23, 2020, the Fund paid even monthly distributions to unitholders, when its underlying cash flow from the Partnership was subject to seasonal fluctuations (as experienced by SIR).
+The Fund pays even monthly distributions to unitholders, when its underlying cash flow from the Partnership was subject to seasonal fluctuations (as experienced by SIR).
 As a result, there are times during the year when the Fund's payout ratio(1) exceeds or could be lower than 100%.
-The payout ratio(1) of cash distributed to distributable cash(1) for Q1 2022 was 76.0%, compared to 0.0% for Q1 2021.
-The payout ratio(1) since the Fund's inception in 2004, up to and including Q1 2022, is 100.0%, which is in line with the Fund's target payout ratio of 100%.
+The payout ratio(1) of cash distributed to distributable cash(1) for Q2 2022 was 62.9%, compared to 0.0% for Q2 2021, and 68.8% for YTD 2022, compared to 0.0% for YTD 2021.
+The payout ratio(1) since the Fund's inception in 2004, up to and including Q2 2022, is 99.0%, which is in line with the Fund's target payout ratio of 100%.

-Please refer to page 11 for distributable cash(1) and a summary of monthly distributions since inception, and page 12 for a description of the Fund's payout ratio(1).
+Please refer to page 11 for distributable cash(1) and a description of the Fund's payout ratio(1) and page 12 for a summary of monthly distributions since inception.